nickthecoder/tedi/README.md

     com.sun.javafx.tk.Toolkit
     com.sun.javafx.scene.text.TextLayout

-It also spews out numerous compiler warnings due to use of "deprecated" APIs.
+It also spews out 12 compiler warnings due to use of "deprecated" APIs.

-I've been whittling down the list, and am quietly confident of getting rid of the rest of them!
+I've been whittling down the list, and am quietly confident I will get rid of the rest of them!

 ## Differences between TediArea and TextArea